Altinn/altinn-storage/README.md

 To access swagger use http://localhost:5010/swagger.

 ## Git blame
-This repo has had a few commits that changes lots of files in insignificatn ways (csharpier and file scoped namespaces), that changed a lot of lines so if you keep seeing the same huge commit in git blame, we recommend the following command in the root of the repo.
+This repo has had a few commits that changes lots of files in insignificant ways (csharpier and file-scoped namespaces), that changed a lot of lines so if you keep seeing the same huge commit in git blame, we recommend the following command in the root of the repo.

 ```bash
 git config blame.ignoreRevsFile .git-blame-ignore-revs